EBay tests same-day delivery with big retailers

 Several retailers have uploaded their stores' inventory onto eBay's online marketplace through Milo, a local shopping start-up that eBay acquired in late 2010.
 These retailers are all part of the eBay Now same-day delivery test, through their San Francisco-based stores.

-In addition to Target, Best Buy and Toys "R" Us, other retailers including Macy's Inc (M.N), Nordstrom Inc (JWN.N), Walgreen Co WAG.N, Crate & Barrel and Fry's Electronics are taking part in the eBay Now test.
+In addition to Target, Best Buy and Toys "R" Us, other retailers including Macy's Inc, Nordstrom Inc, Walgreen Co, Crate & Barrel and Fry's Electronics are taking part in the eBay Now test.

 Shoppers involved in the test can download the app onto mobile devices such as Apple's iPhone and iPad, then search for products to buy from local stores in San Francisco.